max0x7ba/atomic_queue/README.md

 make -r -j4 run_benchmarks
 ```

-# Notes

-In a real-world multiple-producer-multiple-consumer scenario the ring-buffer size should be set to the maximum allowable queue size.
-When the buffer size is exacted it means that the consumers cannot consume the elements fast enough, fixing which would require either of:

-* increasing the buffer size to be able to handle spikes of produced elements, or
-* increasing the number of consumers, or
-* decreasing the number of producers.

-All the available queues here use a ring-buffer array for storing queue elements.

-Using a power-of-2 ring-buffer array size allows for a couple of important optimizations:

-* The writer and reader indexes get mapped into the ring-buffer array index using modulo `% SIZE` binary operator (division and modulo are some of the most expensive operations).
-The array size `SIZE` is fixed at the compile time, so that the compiler may be able to turn the modulo operator into an assembly block of less expensive instructions.
-However, a power-of-2 size turns that modulo operator into one plain `and` instruction and that is as fast as it gets.
-* The *element index within the cache line* gets swapped with the *cache line index* within the *ring-buffer array element index*, so that logically subsequent elements reside in different cache lines.
-This eliminates contention between producers and consumers on the ring-buffer cache lines.
-Instead of N producers together with M consumers competing on the same ring-buffer array cache line in the worst case, it is only one producer competing with one consumer.

-In other words, power-of-2 ring-buffer array size yields top performance.

 # API
 The containers support the following APIs:
 * `try_push` - Appends an element to the end of the queue.
 Returns `false` when the queue is full.